urban-wombat/flattables/README.md

 * FlatTables generates Go code to test that data has been written to FlatBuffers correctly.

-* The read step is VERY fast.
+* The read step is VERY FAST.
 There is no additional code between you and the auto-generated FlatBuffers code.
   (Note: the read step at this stage is read-only.
 This may get better.)

 * You write only your own code to call these auto-generated methods, and denormalise the data from tabular to